There's no need to use multiple programs to capture, edit and annotate screen grabs – this free software can do it all.

 Screen capture software that does much more than the basics with webcam support, annotations and editing

 Screenshot Captor seems to have ideas a little above its station.
 Far from just being a screenshot app – and, rest easy, it does do that – it'll grab images from your webcam, and it even includes a full suite of scanning tools to make sure your documents look their best.

 But those advanced features don't stop there.
 Ever wanted to capture the contents of a scrolling window?
 It'll do that automatically, and even trim the margins for you.
 Need to capture a screen region of a fixed size?
 Piece of cake.
 Splicing areas out of screenshots, annotating, interfacing with advanced image editors, blurring areas you don't want seen?
 It's all here.

-If there's a downside, Screenshot Captor is a little esoteric in terms of its general interface, but the important bits are all well explained and easy to grasp.
+If there's a downside, Screenshot Captor little esoteric in terms of its general interface, but the important bits are all well explained and easy to grasp.
 It's donationware, so while it's free to use, make sure you chip a little bit into the pot if Screenshot Captor is something you use regularly.

 If you're capturing screenshots for something that needs to be well presented – a user manual, perhaps – it pays to put in a little effort.
 Or at least you would if SnapDraw Free didn't do absolutely everything for you: borders, backgrounds and even awesome-looking fading reflections are all available by simply clicking a check box.
 What's more, you can dig down when it comes to capturing, taking shots of everything from multiple monitors at once all the way down to a single object within a window.